Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Another woman who was brought to Syria a year ago described 18-hour workdays starting at 5 a.m. with no days off.
 She said her employer is a member of a prominent Syrian family and lives in a home with guards at the front gate.

 “I’m afraid to escape,” said the 32-year-old woman, whose name is being withheld for her safety.
-“I want to go home, but I don’t how I will get there.”
+“I want to go home, but I don’t [know] how I will get there.”

 Four of the women identified the broker agency in Damascus that sold them as Nobalaa Alsham.